Historic trends

 This page shows birth trends in Glasgow over 160 years.

 Birth rates have reduced significantly over the last 160 years in Glasgow.
 In the 1860s the city’s birth rate was above 40 per 1,000 but had dropped to half this rate by the 1930s.
-The graph above picks out some of the peak years for births: at the beginning of the first world war (1914), after the end of the two world wars (1920 & 1947) and in the baby boom years from the mid-1950s to mid-1960s.
-From 1964 to 1977 the birth rate dropped particularly steeply and then stabilised.
-For the last nine years the birth rate in Glasgow has been falling and in 2020 there was a further drop which is likely to be associated with the Covid-19 pandemic.
-In 2021, the birth rate in the city rose slightly to 9.3 births per 1,000 population.
+The graph above picks out some of the peak years for births: at the beginning of the first world war (1914), after the end of the two world wars (1920 and 1947) and in the baby boom years from the mid-1950s to mid-1960s.
+From 1964 to 1977, the birth rate dropped particularly steeply and then stabilised.
+For the last nine years the birth rate in Glasgow has been falling and in 2020 there was a further drop which is likely to be associated with the COVID-19 pandemic.
+In 2023, the birth rate in the city decreased slightly to 9.5 births per 1,000 population.

 Notes